LeiWang1999/LeiWang1999/README.md

 - ⚡ Fun fact: ...
 -->

-I’m currently learning TVM STack, and come to be a postgraduate of UCAS (Institute of Computer Technology), focus on Intelligent computer development.
+I’m currently learning TVM Stack, and about to become a postgraduate of UCAS (Institute of Computer Technology), focus on Intelligent computer development.

 - 📫 How to reach me: http://leiblog.wang